OML-Team/open-metric-learning/CONTRIBUTING.md

 * Don't forget to update the documentation if needed.
 Its source is located in `docs/source`.
 To inspect it locally, you should run `make html` (from `docs` folder) and then open `docs/build/html/index.html` in your browser.
+* Install additional dependencies from `docs/requirements.txt` based on your needs.

 ## Contributing to models ZOO
 * Add the model's implementation under `oml/models`.